< Back

 The pictures (above) show potatoes infested with Columbia root-knot nematodes (photos by Gerald Holmes, Cal Poly San Luis Obispo, Bugwood.org.

-May 31, 2023 SPECIAL ISSUE OF WSU POTATO ALERTS - Colorado potato beetles
+May 31, 2023 SPECIAL ISSUE OF WSU POTATO ALERTS - Colorado potato beetles (see May 10, 2024, for an updated version of this issue)

 This special issue of WSU Potato Alerts features Colorado potato beetles (CPBs).
 It includes information about their life cycle, scouting tips, the importance of crop rotation and volunteer potatoes, CPB insecticides and insecticide resistance, and using the CPB phenology model the in Potato DAS.